Identification Of Yellowjackets And Bees

 - Yellowjacket wasps have a yellow and black color outline and are between 3/8 – 5/8 inches in size.

-- These creatures live in nests build of paper carton, which can grow to be football-sized.
+- These creatures live in nests built of paper cartons, which can grow to be football-sized.
 One nest holds several rounded paper combs, attached one below another, and enclosed with many layers.

 - Depending on the bug type, the nest can be on plants, tree logs, or even attached to shrubs, bushes, homes, garages, or sheds.